gowrav89/documentation.js/README.md

    5.hgetall on UID_:<userList>       // Returns all the queues for users in user_list

    Queue
-   4.Send DynamicSceneRemoved to BACKGROUND_QUEUE
+   4.Send DynamicSceneActivated to BACKGROUND_QUEUE

    6.Send Response to All Queues returned in Step 5

    Functional
    1.Command 1300

-   3.Send DynamicSceneRemovedResponse to Almond
+   3.Send DynamicSceneActivatedResponse to Almond

    Flow
 almondProtocol(on)->processor(do)->commandMapping(AU.execute)->updateHash->RM(updateAlmond)->dispatchResponses->sendToAlmond->socketStore(writeToAlmond)->sendToBackground->broadcaster(sendToBackground)->publisher(sendToQueue)->broadcaster(send)->writeToMobileSockets->broadcaster(sendToRemoteUsers)->RM(redisExecuteAll)->publisher(sendToQueue).

    <a name="1500"></a>
 command type:DynamicClientAdded "Action":"add"
 ## 26)Command 1500
    Command no